Boris Johnson says U.K. will submit concrete Brexit proposals | CBC News

 "There is no point in doing Brexit if you stay locked in the customs union and locked in the single market with no say," Johnson told the BBC.

-He didn't say what Britain's proposed alternative is.
-So far the U.K. has floated the idea of a common area for livestock and agricultural products, plus largely untested "technological solutions."
-The EU says that is inadequate.
+He didn't say what the proposed alternative is.
+So far, the U.K. has floated the idea of a common area for livestock and agricultural products, plus largely untested "technological solutions."
+The EU said that is inadequate.

 Ireland's deputy prime minister also rejected an idea floated in preliminary U.K. papers for customs posts a few kilometres away from the border.